 The final two Holland domains, Enterprising and Conventional, are typically not the first choice for INFJs.
 The Enterprising domain entails the promotion of products, ideas, or services.
 Such individuals tend to be persuasive, assertive, and enjoy competitive environments.
 Typical Enterprising careers include sales and marketing, business and management, law, politics, journalism, insurance, and stock trading.
 Enterprising individuals often prefer Extroversion.

 Individuals with Conventional interests enjoy administrative work.
 They do well with manipulating data and are organized and detail-oriented.
 Those in this domain often prefer Sensing (especially Si), Thinking (especially Te), and/or Judging.
-Hence, ISFJs career-seekers are typically a better fit for Conventional careers than INFJs are.
+Hence, ISFJs are typically a better fit for Conventional careers than INFJs are.

 What follows is a list of INFJ job/ career choices and college majors organized according to the Holland interest domains: